RajanMaheshwari/LocationManager/README.md

         }
 ```

-For Swift 3.0.1, Nil-Coalescing Operator is mandatory if you are printing an optional value without unwrapping it else it will give you warning.
+From Swift 3.0.1, Nil-Coalescing Operator is mandatory if you are printing an optional value without unwrapping it else it will give you warning.

 ```swift
 print(placemark?.addressDictionary?.description ?? "")